Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

-If either $C$ or $D$ is not orientable, we apply the above arguments to their orientable subgroups of index $2$.
+We apply the above arguments to their orientable subgroups of index $2$.
 We will see that the action of the group generated by $C$ and $D$ on the boundary components of $\widetilde{M}$ has one orbit with the two elements $\Sigma$ and $T$, and all other orbits are infinite.

 Let $\Theta_{0}$ denote the subgroup of $\Theta$ generated by all orientation preserving non-peripheral elements, and let $G(v)_{0}$ denote the pre-image of $\Theta_{0}$ in $G(v)$.
 Thus $\Theta_{0}$ has index at most $2$ in $\Theta$, so that $G(v)_{0}$ has index at most $2$ in $G(v)$.
 Consider the action of $G(v)_{0}$ on the boundary components of $\widetilde{M}$.
-As any two orientation preserving non-peripheral elements of $\Theta$ belong to a finite sequence of such elements each crossing the next, it follows that $\Sigma$ and $T$ form one or two orbits and that all other orbits are infinite.
+As any two orientation preserving non-peripheral elements of $\Theta$ of infinite order belong to a finite sequence of such elements each crossing the next, and as such elements generate $\Theta_{0}$, it follows that $\Sigma$ and $T$ form one or two orbits under the action of $G(v)_{0}$ and that all other orbits are infinite.
 It follows that the same statement holds for the action of $G(v)$ on the boundary components of $\widetilde{M}$.
+Thus $\Sigma$ and $T$ are the required components of $\partial\widetilde{M}$.

+If the family $E(v)$ of edge splittings associated to edges of $\Gamma _{n,n+1}$ incident to $v$ is empty, we have shown that $v$ is of $I$--bundle type.
+In this case, either $\partial G$ consists of two copies of $G$, or $\partial G$ consists of a single group which has index $2$ in $G$.
+It remains to deal with the case when $E(v)$ is non-empty.